-Sharon Flanery concentrates her practice in the areas of energy and natural resources law and leads the firm's Energy Team.
+Sharon Flanery concentrates her practice in the areas of energy and natural resources law and Chairs the firm's Energy & Natural Resources Department.
 As a petroleum engineer with both an operating and legal background in the industry, she brings real world experience to her practice.
 This experience includes acquisitions and divestitures, mineral leases, joint ventures, contract mining agreements, joint operating agreements, and sales and marketing agreements, as well as gathering, transportation, and processing agreements.
 In addition, she has substantial experience in land and legal due diligence associated with mineral transactions, as well as in the legislative and regulatory arenas.
 Her general property background includes leases, rights of way, deeds, land use, and damage issues.
-Ms. Flanery is also a member of the advisory board of the WVU College of Law Center for Energy and Sustainable Development.
-She is Chair of the firm's Energy and Natural Resources Department.
+Flanery is also a member of the advisory board of the WVU College of Law Center for Energy and Sustainable Development.

 Led team drafting a multi-million dollar supply agreement for the production and sale of biomass to an electric generating plant.
 The project involved traditional contract issues, clean air and greenhouse gas regulations, potential tax credits and subsidies for renewable energy sources, corporate tax, and intellectual property.

 - J.D.
 Duquesne University

 Email correspondence with anyone at Steptoe & Johnson PLLC does not establish a business or attorney-client relationship.
 Any information you may send will not be considered confidential or privileged and may be disclosed to others unless Steptoe & Johnson PLLC has agreed to represent you.

 If you seek legal representation, please call one of our attorneys directly.

 Information on this Web site should not be considered legal advice.
 It is for general use only.

 If you continue, you are confirming that you have read and understand this notice.